muruthigitau/frappe-mpsa-payments/README.md

 ## Supported APIs:
 ### 1.  ✅ **Mpesa Express (STK Push)**
   - This is a feature that allows suppliers/vendors to initiate a payment prompt on a customer's phone, prompting them to enter their M-Pesa PIN to authorize the transaction.
 It's a convenient and secure way for customers to pay, as it eliminates the need for customers to remember paybill/account numbers.
-It also reduces the time taken to recieve payment
+It also reduces the time taken to receive payment
     #### Use Cases
     - Request payment from:
       1. Sales Invoice (Credit)